mitanshu7/mitanshu7.github.io/markdown/How_to_run_Jupyter_on_compute_node.md

 8. You will be shown a url of the nature, `http://localhost:8546/lab?token=XXXXXXXXXXXXXXXXXXXXX`.
 Make note of the url.

-9. Open a second terminal on your local machine T2, no create a ssh tunnel (from local-machine to master-node) using, `ssh -L 8546:localhost:8546 $USER:172.27.1.152`
+9. Open a second terminal on your local machine T2, no create a ssh tunnel (from local-machine to master-node) using:

+  `ssh -L 8546:localhost:8546 $USER:172.27.1.152`

 10. You are now logged into your masternode, now create a second ssh-tunnel (from master-node to compute-node) into that node using your already ssh'ed terminal T1 using:

   `ssh -L 8546:localhost:8546 $USER:10.10.10.1XX`

   where *$USER* your username,

   and the ip address of nodes are `10.10.10.1XX` where `XX` is the node number.

 11. Now you have a Jupyter server running on your allotted node and a ssh tunnel from local-machine $\to$ master-node $\to$ compute-node